3ric1ee/zhizhaoli.github.io/_pages/about.md

 - [Analyzing Determinants of Traffic Violations in a Multi-Cultural Setting: Case of Abu Dhabi], Submitted
 - [Unified, Segmented, and Supranational: Contrasting Approaches to Governing Facial Recognition Technology ], Submitted

-# 🔥 News
-- *2024.09*: &nbsp;My Office has been relocated to Office C (Room 4336, lift 13-15, HKUST).
-I'd love to have a coffee chat with you all.
-- *2024.09*: &nbsp;🎉🎉 My Supervisor, Prof. Pengyu Zhu, ranks 67848 in TopResearchersList, Top 1% Listed Researchers.
-- *2024.07*: &nbsp;🎉🎉 My Supervisor, Prof. Pengyu Zhu, has been recently awarded 5.2 million HKD and conferred the esteemed title of ‘RGC Research Fellow‘, a prestigious recognition from the Hong Kong Research Grants Council (RGC) under their Research Fellow Scheme (RFS) in support of only the most outstanding scholars in Hong Kong.